ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: ASVspoof 2021 Challenge Outline

 \section{ASVspoof 2021 Challenge Outline}

-In this section we outline the three challenge tasks, each an independent sub-challenge with their own corresponding evaluation database.
+In this section, we outline the three challenge tasks, each an independent sub-challenge with their own corresponding evaluation database.
 All three are partitioned into progress and evaluation subsets in addition to a number of hidden subsets.
 Progress subsets of modest size were used for intermediate assessment prior to the evaluation submission deadline for which participants submitted scores for the full evaluation database comprising the three subsets.
 Only progress and evaluation subsets are discussed in this section, with corresponding results being presented in Section~\ref{sec:results}.
 Hidden subsets and results are presented in Section~\ref{sec:Hidden-Tracks}.
+It is worth noting the difference between the progress set and development set: In the former, participants do not have access to the ground-truth speaker labels, while for the latter the speaker labels are available for tuning the training progress.
+Moreover, during the challenge, participants could make only a limited number of score submissions during the progress phase.

 For all three tasks, all data was distributed in free lossless audio codec (FLAC) format with a sampling rate of 16~kHz and with 16-bit quantisation.
-There were no new training data for ASVspoof 2021, though protocols for training and development using data released through previous ASVspoof editions were made available.
+There was no new training data for ASVspoof 2021, though protocols for training and development using data released through previous ASVspoof editions were made available.
+Participants were required to use LA training partition from ASVspoof 2019 for training CM systems for LA and DF tasks, and PA training partition from the same dataset for PA task.
 Challenge rules and participant guidelines are available in the challenge evaluation plan~\cite{delgado2021asvspoof}.